 Important Points to be Considered While Designing Pump Piping

 - The suction pipe size should never be smaller than the pump suction nozzle.
-In most of the cases, it is one size larger than the suction nozzle.
+In most cases, it is one size larger than the suction nozzle.

 - The suction line should be as short & straight as possible.